act-framework/act/docs/react/lifecycle.md

 Act doesn't come with any built in lifecycle events.
 But don't panic!
 What you have to understand is that Act doesn't really have a clear concept of "component".
-Act has view functions (or even constants) that will, in the end be aggregated by a single view function that returns your whole DOM representation as JSON.
+Act has view functions (or even constants) that will in the end be aggregated by a single view function that returns your whole DOM representation as JSON.
 But this doesn't mean you simply can't achieve the same results as in most React lifecycle events.